 “Will I enjoy this food now and will I still enjoy this food later?”

-If the answer is yes, take your first bite and enjoy your meal whatever it may be.
+If the answer is yes, take your first bite and enjoy your meal, whatever it may be.
 There are no strings attached, no feelings of immediate guilt or guilty feelings later.

-If you are unsure to the answer to some of these, or you feel guilty or you say “the diet will start tomorrow”, continue reading to learn more about intuitive eating and how this principle may benefit you.
+If you are unsure how to answer some of these questions, or you feel guilty or you say “the diet will start tomorrow”, continue reading to learn more about intuitive eating and how this principle may benefit you.